ppone/docs/guides/payment-incentives.md

 ### Using late fees

-Late fees will be assessed on your past due invoices automatically as they age.
+Late fees will be assessed on your past due invoices automatically as they age beyond the past due grace period.
 Any assessed late fees will be added as a separate line item with a type equal to `late_fee`.
-Only customers with chasing enabled will have late fees assessed.
-If you do not want to assess late fees for a customer then you need to disable chasing for that customer or invoice.
+If you wish to remove the late fee for a particular invoice then you can edit the invoice and remove the line item.

 [![Invoice with a late fee](../img/invoice-with-late-fee.png)](../img/invoice-with-late-fee.png)